Sørvika

 Its population (2001) is about 451.
-The village includes the Sørvik Barne- og Ungdomsskole school which houses grades 5 through 10, the Sørvik barnehage kindergarten, and the Sørvik eldrehjem retirement home.
-Sørvik also has its own soccer team called SMIL (Sørvikmark Idrettslag).
-There is also the Sandtorg Church, a grocery store, and a gas station.
+The village includes the Sørvik Barneskole school which houses grades 1 through 7, the Sørvik barnehage kindergarten, and the Sørvik sykehjem nursing home.
+Sørvik also has its own football team called SMIL (Sørvikmark Idrettslag).
+There is also the Sandtorg Church, and a gas station.
 In the churchyard are three British war graves.

 Sørvik Rural Museum

 There is also a rural/historical museum in boundary with the church and cemetery grounds, which is open every summer for visitors.
 The museum was founded in June 1953, and consists of several log buildings moved from various locations near Harstad Municipality.

-The museum is a great opportunity to experience and view the average Norwegian home and lifestyle in the beginning of this century and earlier.
-The museum shows different log architecture since the 19th century and earlier, but also farming/fishing and everyday tools used in this period.
-Every museum event is normally advertised daily on signs by the road.
-There are also guides for tourist groups.
+The museum displays early 20th-century and earlier Norwegian domestic life, regional log architecture, agricultural and fishing equipment, and historical tools.
+Guided tours are available for visiting groups.

 Vikevatnet

 Vikevatnet is a lake located about 1.5 km northwest of Sørvika.
 Vikevatnet is formed by various small brooks from nearby fens, but mainly from its main water source from Vollstadheia.
 The outgoing stream/river, known as "Sørvikelva", ends by the coast of Sørvika.
 This river was earlier populated by salmon and sea trout, but vanished because of the lack of continuous heavy water stream and earlier pollution.
 Vikevatnet is a popular fishing destination for families or fishing enthusiasts from all around Harstad Municipality and other nearby areas.
 The main population of fish consists of trout, Arctic char, and some freshwater eel (Anguillidae).
 The surrounding properties are mainly owned by local farmers or other landed property.
 The lake is also a very popular bird destination, and you can often see rather rare (for this area) birds in this area including swan, black-throated loon, dipper, snipe, Eurasian curlew, Eurasian whimbrel, northern lapwing, and a variety of freshwater ducks and grebe birds.